Eight glasses a day may not actually be based on science. This varies for everyone, and you can get needed fluids from other foods and beverages, too.

-That's half a gallon of water (about 2 liters).
+You’ve probably heard that you need to drink eight 8-ounce (240-ml) glasses of water each day.
+That’s half a gallon of water (about 2 liters).

-For someone eating a diet of 2,000 calories per day, this adds up to 2,000 ml (roughly 64 oz), or eight 8-oz glasses.
+For someone eating a diet of 2,000 calories per day, this adds up to 2,000 ml (roughly 64 ounces), or eight 8-ounce glasses.

 It’s not just plain water that supplies your body with water.
 Other beverages, like milk and fruit juice, count as well.

-A lot of the foods you eat also contain significant amounts of water.
+Many of the foods you eat also contain significant amounts of water.

 How much water you get from food depends on the amount of water-rich foods you eat.
-Fruits and vegetables are particularly rich in water, and foods like meat, fish and eggs also have a relatively high water content.
+Fruits and vegetables are particularly rich in water, and foods like meat, fish, and eggs also have a relatively high water content.

 Besides water, other foods and beverages you ingest also contribute to your overall daily intake of fluids and help keep you hydrated.
 Some water is also created within your body through metabolism.

-Generally speaking, that means replacing the water you lose through breath, sweat, urine and feces.
+You need to drink enough water to stay optimally hydrated.
+Generally speaking, that means replacing the water you lose through breath, sweat, urine, and feces.